My Review of the Mayo Clinic Diabetes Diet Book

 My conclusion was to start the Mayo clinic diabetes diet because having high blood sugar and diabetes is a lot worse than trying to do something positive such as this.

-There were 407 reviews at the time of my review and the average rating was 4.5 out of 5 stars.
+There were 407 reviews at the time of my review.

-These opinions are fine because it isn’t a concern for most others and one in particular stated, “This gives me a lot of information I can use, and it from a reputable source.
-Worth the money.”
+These opinions are fine because it isn’t a concern for most others and one in particular stated that the Mayo Clinic Diabetes Diet book gave them a wealth of information that they could use and it did come from a reliable and reputable source so it was worth the money!

 I would like to summarize by saying that I made up my mind to lose weight and diabetes at the same time so what better way to accomplish this than the Mayo Clinic Diabetes Diet book.
 I felt that the majority of buyers (including myself) were happy with purchasing this book and because of that I would recommend it to others.